 Cognitive behavioral therapy (CBT) is another common form of treatment used to manage or cure a phobia.
 CBT blends exposure therapy with other therapeutic techniques in order to help you cope with your anxiety.
 It will also help limit any overwhelming thoughts.

-Medications have been known to be helpful in managing a wide range of anxiety disorders.
+Medications can also be helpful in managing anxiety disorders.
 However, not much is known about their effectiveness in treating this particular phobia.

 - talk therapy with a psychiatrist, counselor, or social worker